Financial Aid Process

 - Electronic deposit to a bank account of your choice (ACH): With this option, students authorize Bank Mobile to forward their financial aid disbursement/refund to a bank account of their choosing.
 Students will need to supply their bank's information (check or savings account number), including your bank's routing number.
 To access financial aid funds, students will then need to use their bank-issued checks and/or debit card.

-FYI: The CardTronic ATM's at LA Harbor College are located at the SSA building (near the Financial Aid office) and in the PE Wellness Center (inside the Sheriff's Office).
+FYI: The Bank Mobile ATM at LA Harbor College is located at the SSA building, near the Financial Aid office.

 To apply for scholarships through the Financial Aid Office at Los Angeles Harbor College, check out the “Scholarships” link on the left.